ErikFerragut/hackattack/README.md

-#a
-None

 ## known bugs
-hackattack.player line 123 errors the program before it can give the error message
+1. hackattack.player line 123 errors the program before it can give the error message

-if you start with W0 you can still find W0 again
+2. if you start with W0 you can still find W0 again

+3. hackattack.py line 68 in do_scan uses old form of players own

 ## Recently fixed bugs